qlik-oss/core-website/docs/tutorials/data-loading.md

   qName: 'postgresgrpc',
   //the connection string inclues both the provider to use and parameters to it.
   qConnectionString: 'CUSTOM CONNECT TO "provider=postgres-grpc-connector;host=postgres-database;port=5432;database=postgres"',
-  qUserName: 'postgres', //username and password for the PostgreSQL database, provided to the grpc-connector
+  qUserName: 'postgres', //username and password for the PostgreSQL database, provided to the gRPC connector
   qPassword: 'postgres'
 });
 ```

 The connection string
 `CUSTOM CONNECT TO "provider=postgres-grpc-connector;host=postgres-database;port=5432;database=postgres`
-tells the QIX Engine to use the `postgres-grpc-connector`.
+tells the QIX Engine to use the newly created connection.
-The remaing part of the connection string specifies parameters to the GRPC-Connector,
+The remaing part of the connection string specifies parameters to the gRPC connector,
 such as the database host, address, and port.
-You can see that the host is the name of the service we defined in the `docker-compose` file
+You can see that the host is the name of the service we defined in the `docker-compose.yml` file
 and the port is the port that the database container exposes.

 Then, we set a script to use the connection that we just created.